jazmindelp/f1nfo/README.md

 # f1nfo
-Get to know all about the most relevant Formula 1 info: standings, latest results and calendar through this responsive angular app.
+Get to know all about the most relevant Formula 1 info: standings, latest results and calendar through this angular app.

 Data obtained via Ergast API.